jimporter/mopack/doc/reference/packages.md

 `submodules` <span class="subtitle">*optional, default*: `null`</span>
 : A list of available submodules, or `*` to indicate that any submodule name should be accepted.
-If this is specified, using this package via `mopack usage` *must* specify a submodule.
-To declare that submodules are optional for usage, you can specify a dictionary:
+If this is specified, using this package via `mopack linkage` *must* specify a submodule.
+To declare that submodules are optional for linkage, you can specify a dictionary:

         submodules:
           names: <submodules>